cathiele/rpngo/USER_GUIDE.md

     0 x= {$x $x 1 + x= $x 100 <} for

+## Trapping and creating errors

+Sometimes yo want to try a command and not have the program stop if there is an error.
+The command for this is `try`:

+    { @do_something } { @handle_the_error } try

+The statement above will execute `@do_something`.
+If there is an error then the error will be pushed in the stack (as a string) and `@handle_the_error` will be called.

+You can also create your own errors like this:

+    'my error message' error

+This can be used when handling `try` errors to rethrow the same error or some modified version of it.

 ## Filtering

 Filtering is a convenience command that allows some kind of for